-Two years ago, I became interested in owning a system camera two years ago.
+I became interested in owning a system camera two years ago.
 A system camera is one of those cool, boxy cameras that can be adapted to any style of photography.
-After seeing all the Hasselblads and others out of my price range, I became really interested in the Bronica ETRS lineup.
+After seeing all the Hasselblads and others out of my price range, I became interested in the Bronica ETRS lineup.
 First off, these are 645 cameras, meaning they take 15 images per roll instead of the 12 on a 6×6 camera, or 9 on a 67.
 Getting those extra shots per roll makes a big difference when you’re shooting a wedding.
 3 extra images per roll doesn’t sound like a lot, but the extra real estate on the 6×6 format is something that I don’t really ever use since I have to crop when printing anyways.

 The next reason I was interested in the Bronica is because I could get this camera with three lenses for less than half the cost of a Hasselblad 500cm body.
 I thought if the build quality and lenses held up, then this camera would be the best bargain camera on the market.
 And I have to say, this camera has been nothing short of fantastic.